UnifiedPush/documentation/content/users/faq.md

 ### What are push notifications?

 Your mobile device often needs to receive updates from many messaging, and sometimes other apps that provide real-time updates.
 Without push notifications, each app would need to contact its own server to get updates.
-This wastes a lot of battery power.
-So, push notifications were created; they allow you to receive updates from multiple apps using one network connection by routing everything through a single server.
+These background services waste battery power and memory.
+So, push notifications were created; they allow you to receive updates from multiple apps using one optimized network connection by routing everything through a single server.

 ### I'm just a user who wants push notifications for apps using UnifiedPush, what should I do?